-Thomas and Moglen (2015) developed revised regression equations for the Piedmont, Blue Ridge and Appalachian Plateau Regions based on annual peak flow data through the 2012 water year.
-The Piedmont-Blue Ridge Regions were combined into one region with one set of regression equations for both rural and urban watersheds.
-The regression equations were also updated for the Appalachian Plateau Region.
-The revised regression equations from Thomas and Moglen (2015) are described in detail in Appendix 3 of this report.
+Thomas and Moglen (2016) developed revised regression equations for the Piedmont, Blue Ridge and Appalachian Plateau Regions based on annual peak flow data through the 2012 water year and Bulletin 17B guidelines (IACWD, 1982).
+The Piedmont-Blue Ridge Regions were combined into one region with one set of regression equations based on data for 96 gaging stations for both rural and urban watersheds.
+The regression equations were also updated for the Appalachian Plateau Region using data for 24 rural gaging stations.
+The hydrologic regions used by Thomas and Moglen (2016) are shown in Figure 2-2.
+The revised regression equations from Thomas and Moglen (2016) are described in detail in Appendix 3 of the July 2016 Hydrology Panel report.
+For this Fifth Edition of the Hydrology Panel report, the regression equations developed by Thomas and Moglen (2016) were revised as described in Appendix 3.
+For the Appalachian Plateau Region, land slope based on DEM data dated May 2018 were used in lieu of legacy DEM data used in the original development of the equations.
+For the Piedmont-Blue Ridge Region, the flood frequency estimates for small rural watersheds were adjusted to account for time sampling error following procedures described by Carpenter (1980) prior to development of the revised regression equations.